jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     remove siding and insulate, etc. We're planning to re-paint the outside at a later time, so that may affect the decision.

-### BR#2

-1. BR#2 will be used as a laundry room and smoking lounge.
-2. Add a high flow, very low noise ceiling exhaust fan for controlling humidity and exhausting smoke.

 ### Water Heater

 1. Current location is the attic.
 Remove existing piping as needed and plumb